Medical Pharmacology (BSc)

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Detailed alternative entry requirements are available for this course|

-This BSc course is offered in full-time mode over three academic years (four to include the PTY option), with 120 credits attained in each year.
+This BSc course is offered in full-time mode over three academic years with 120 credits attained in each year.
 In years one and two modules carry 20 credits and are taught across either one or two semesters.
 In the final year, the research project module carries 40 credits and is taken over two semesters.
 This is accompanied by a series of 10 credit advanced research-led modules.

 You will be introduced to the scientific principles that define drug bioavailability and activity within the body.
 This includes pharmacokinetics, pharmacodynamics, receptor theory and molecular and biochemical pharmacology.
 Our flagship teaching around drug therapeutics, toxicology and abuse introduces the importance of self-directed study, evidence-based medical science and the bridge between molecular and cellular pharmacology, and the patient as an individual.
 If you wish to subsequently apply to the Cardiff University four year GEM course, you must declare your interests to the BSc Programme Director at the end of year one.